OpenSourceTB/TB_Website_Code/README.md

    If name, url provided: "Member Name" as a link to the url.
    If name, affiliation provided: "Member Name, affiliation" without a link.
    If gravatar_email provided, the member's gravatar is obtained and shown.
 If missing, a default image is shown.

+   Discipline is intended to identify the individual's area of expertise, such as "Chemist", "Biologist", etc.

 Sponsors
 --------